 When will I be notified of my acceptance to the Program?

-Applicants who are selected for the Stowers Summer Scholars Program will be notified by mid-April.
+Applicants who are selected for the Stowers Summer Scholars Program will be notified on a rolling basis.
+Final offers will be sent out by mid-April.
 All applicants will be contacted by e-mail whether or not they are selected for the program.